Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Finite-temperature reduced density matrix functional theory

-Every 1RDM yields the density as its diagonal and the Hohenberg-Kohn or Mermin theorems prove the one-to-one correspondence between the density and the potential (see Eq. \eq{eq.proof_1}).
-This potential, on the other hand, determines the Hamiltonian and therefore the groundstate $\Psi$ as well as the eq-SDO $\hat D$ which in turn lead to the 1RDM via Eq. \eq{eq.def.1rdm} (at zero temperature for a nondegenerate system the SDO is given as a single projector on the groundstate).
-Eqs. \eq{eq.proof_1} and \eq{eq.proof_2} are therefore closed and the Hohenberg-Kohn and Mermin theorems imply one-to-one correspondences between the 1RDM, the density, the potential and the groundstate, i.e. the eq-SDO.
+i.e., between the 1RDM, the density, the eq-SDO, and the \emph{local} external potential\footnote{Every 1RDM yields the density as its diagonal and the HK or Mermin theorems prove the one-to-one correspondence between the density and the potential (see Eq.~\Eq{eq.proof_1}).
+This potential, on the other hand, determines the Hamiltonian and therefore the groundstate $\Psi$ as well as the eq-SDO $\hat D$ which in turn lead to the 1RDM via Eq.~\Eq{eq.def.1rdm}.
+Therefore, Eqs.~\Eq{eq.proof_1} and \Eq{eq.proof_2} are closed, and the HK and Mermin theorems imply the one-to-one correspondences in Eqs.~(\ref{eq.proof_1}) and (\ref{eq.proof_2}).}.

-In 1974 Gilbert \cite{Gilbert.1975} extended the zero-temperature Hohenberg-Kohn theorems to systems with nonlocal external potential.
-He showed that for such systems the ground state is not uniquely determined by the density anymore and one has to resort to the 1RDM.
+However, in FT-RDMFT we need to go further than this and consider \emph{nonlocal} external potentials, in which case the ground state is not uniquely determined by the density anymore, but by the 1RDM\cite{G75}.
+Going beyond local external potentials is necessary, because the KS potentials in FT-RDMFT are \emph{nonlocal} in general, as we show in Sec.~\ref{sec.FT-RDMFT.ks}.

-In the following, we will show that at finite temperature the 1RDM is still sufficient to describe the equilibrium properties of an interacting system with nonlocal external potential.

-The three ingredients needed to establish the foundation for FT-RDMFT are: (I) the map between $\hat D_{eq}$ and $\gamma_{eq}(x,x')$ has to be invertible, implying the existence of a grand potential functional $\Omega[\gamma]$, (II) the existence of a universal internal-energy functional $F[\gamma]$ and (III) the minimization of $\Omega[\gamma]$ leads to the eq-1RDM.
+Therefore, we lay the foundations of FT-RDMFT and establish the uniqueness of the KS scheme in FT-RDMFT by proving the one-to-one correspondences in Eqs.~(\ref{eq.proof_1}) and (\ref{eq.proof_2}) for nonlocal external potentials at finite temperature.
+We also show that in this case the 1RDM is still sufficient to describe equilibrium properties.
+We divide this up into three steps, namely showing (i) that the map between $\hat D\eq$ and $\gamma\eq(x,x')$ has to be invertible, implying the existence of a grand potential functional $\Omega[\gamma]$, (ii) the existence of a universal functional $F[\gamma]$ and (iii) that the minimization of $\Omega[\gamma]$ leads to the eq-1RDM.
+Note that we consider only eq-1RDMs for the proof in step (i).
+However, we can relax this restriction in step (ii).